|

 loose several times before - but authorities do not respond until

+an attack occurs.
 Increased funding for animal control agencies will allow

 them to add more officers to the payroll, thereby making it easier